paycoreio/docs/docs/integration/make-payouts.md

 Mass payouts or mass payments, refers to the concept of paying out to a large number of partners, publishers, suppliers, or sub-merchants – usually on a regular basis.
 In many cases, it can involve making a high volume of payments in multiple payment methods, multiple currencies, and to countries across the world.

-Payouts allows marketplaces and financial institutions (banks and payment service providers) to use PayCore.io as a payout option for their customers.
+Payouts allows marketplaces and financial institutions (banks and payment service providers) to use {{custom.company_name}} as a payout option for their customers.

 All the above listed payouts and account automation benefits are also true for payouts service.
-You can build payment services to your customers on top of PayCore.io payment platform that enables your customers to send cross-border payouts to 40+ currencies in 70+ countries.
+You can build payment services to your customers on top of {{custom.company_name}} payment platform that enables your customers to send cross-border payouts to 40+ currencies in 70+ countries.

 ## Benefits